microsoft/vscode/README.md

 ##[Issues and Feature Requests](https://github.com/DonJayamanne/pythonVSCode/issues)
 * Support of shebang (in development)
 * Remote Debugging (testing)
+* Support for Virtual Environments (in development)
+* More features on the way

 ## Feature Details (with confiuration)
 * IDE Features